bhavesh-018/CVision/README.md

 ### Dashboard (POST /dashboard)

 This is the main endpoint and the one the frontend calls first.
-You upload your resume and optionally pass a session ID.
+You upload your resume and can optionally paste a **Job Description (JD)** text.
+If provided, the backend evaluates your resume directly against that specific JD while also evaluating your overall role readiness across 9 standard tech roles.
+If no JD is provided, it seamlessly evaluates role readiness across all 9 roles.
 The backend runs the following in sequence:

 1. Parses the PDF and extracts raw text
-2. Extracts skills using keyword matching against a curated list
+2. Extracts skills using keyword matching against a curated dataset
 3. Calculates an ATS score across six categories
+4. Matches against the provided Job Description (if uploaded) and computes role readiness across 9 roles
-4. Ingests the resume into ChromaDB so the chat system can search it
+5. Ingests the resume into ChromaDB so the chat system can search it
-5. Evaluates strengths, weaknesses, and suggestions
+6. Evaluates strengths, weaknesses, and suggestions
-6. Analyzes which sections are present (Education, Experience, Projects, etc.)
+7. Analyzes which sections are present (Education, Experience, Projects, etc.)
-7. Benchmarks your resume against typical candidate profiles
+8. Benchmarks your resume against typical candidate profiles
-8. Scores your readiness for nine roles simultaneously
+9. Scores your readiness for nine roles simultaneously
-9. Runs a master analysis that produces an AI review, interview questions, and a rewritten version
+10. Runs a master analysis that produces an AI review, interview questions (tailored to JD if available), and a rewritten version

 Everything comes back in a single JSON response.
 The frontend renders all of it.